Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 Not every node needs to be provided the management RSA key pair, as that key pair is only used for backup and recovery processes.
 It does not need to be present for regular database read/write operations.

-Note that the user under which Kong worker processes run must have read access to the public and private keys in order to be able to perform keyring export and import operations.
-This user is defined by the `nginx_user` Kong configuration option.
-We recommend restricting access to these files as tightly as possible.
-For example:
+The user that the Kong worker process is running under must have read access to the public and private keys in order to be able to import and export keyrings.
+This user is defined with the `nginx_user` Kong configuration option.
+We recommend restricting access to these files, for example:

 ```bash
 $ chown <nginx_user>:<nginx_user> /path/to/generated/cert.pem /path/to/generated/key.pem
 $ chmod 400 /path/to/generated/cert.pem /path/to/generated/key.pem
 ```

-When testing, you can also set `keyring_blob_path` in kong.conf or `KONG_KEYRING_BLOB_PATH` using environmental variables to specify a path to dump known keys.
-The dumped keys are encrypted with the public RSA key defined in the `keyring_public_key` Kong configuration value, and are automatically loaded during Kong start.
+When testing, you can set `keyring_blob_path` in kong.conf or `KONG_KEYRING_BLOB_PATH` using environmental variables to specify a path to dump known keys.
+The dumped keys are encrypted with the public RSA key defined in the `keyring_public_key` Kong configuration value, and are automatically loaded when Kong starts.

 #### Export the Keyring

-Before going further, export the keyring.
-The exported material can be re-imported to the cluster in the event of an outage, or to restore a previously-deleted key:
+Export the keyring.
+The exported material can be re-imported to the cluster in the event of an outage or to restore a previously-deleted key:

 ```bash
 $ curl -XPOST -s localhost:8001/keyring/export | jq